Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/api_delivered_samples/api_samples_zos.md

 ---

-    title: Delivered templates for z/OS
+    title: "Delivered templates for z/OS"
-    linkTitle: Delivered templates for z/OS
+    linkTitle: "Delivered templates for z/OS"
     weight: 360

----
-This topic lists the {{< TransferCFT/axwayvariablesCompanyName  >}} {{< TransferCFT/axwayvariablesComponentShortName  >}} API templates that are delivered for the z/OS platform.
+---This topic lists the {{< TransferCFT/axwayvariablesCompanyName  >}} {{< TransferCFT/axwayvariablesComponentShortName  >}} API templates that are delivered for the z/OS platform.
 You may decide to use the delivered samples as a basis for integrating APIs, or as a model to create your own.
 Templates include samples in:

 - [Assembler language](#Assembl)
 - [C language](#C)